nutjob-laboratories/erk/README.txt

 * Runs on Windows and Linux
 * Supports multiple connections (you can chat on more than one IRC server at a time)
 * Open source ([GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html))
+* A built-in list of over 80 IRC servers to connect to
 * An extensive set of configuration options
 	* Almost every part of the interface can be customized
 	* Most behaviors can be customized